languagetool-org/languagetool-org.github.io/http-server.md

   by clicking the cog icon, then open "Experimental settings" and select "Local server".
   Note that Safari seems to require https, so you'd need to set up a reverse proxy and configure `https://localhost:8082/v2` as "Other server" ([source](https://forum.languagetool.org/t/languagetool-for-safari/5554/24?u=dnaber)).
+  Note: The LanguageTool server doesn't support synonyms, so the synonym feature in the add-on will not work.

 NOTE: This will give you a basic server missing some rules based on statistics.
 See [here](/finding-errors-using-n-gram-data) for how to set up those.